FarronF/limerick-council-meetings/meetings/2017/05/03-Monthly Meeting of the Municipal District of Newcastle West/Minutes - Municipal District of Newcastle West -12th April 2017.md

 A condition survey of the footpaths within the immediate Town Centre of

-Newcastle West will be carried out in the coming weeks.--- 9
+Newcastle West will be carried out in the coming weeks.
+---
+9

 **19.**